xpdustry/distributor/distributor-script/distributor-js/README.md

 Here is the config you can change in `distributor/plugins/xpdustry-distributor-script-js/config.properties`

-- `distributor.script.js.startup`: List of startup scripts (see above for details).
+- `distributor.script.js.startup`: List of startup scripts (separated by `,`).

 - `distributor.script.js.blacklist`: Blacklist for packages and classes (separated by `,`), makes them invisible to scripts.
-Regex compatible.

-- `distributor.script.js.whitelist`: WhiteList for packages and class, (see above for details)
+- `distributor.script.js.whitelist`: WhiteList for packages and classes.

 - `distributor.script.js.max-runtime`: Max runtime before killing the script.